hjorslev/SteamPS/docs/Update-SteamApp.md

 Beware, the following arguments are already used:

-If you use Steam login to install/upload the app the following arguments are already used: "+login $SteamUserName $SteamPassword +force_install_dir $Path +app_update $SteamAppID $Arguments validate +quit"
+If you use Steam login to install/upload the app the following arguments are already used: "+login $SteamUserName $SteamPassword +force_install_dir $Path +app_update $SteamAppID $Arguments +quit"

-If you use anonymous login to install/upload the app the following arguments are already used: "+login anonymous +force_install_dir $Path +app_update $SteamAppID $Arguments validate +quit"
+If you use anonymous login to install/upload the app the following arguments are already used: "+login anonymous +force_install_dir $Path +app_update $SteamAppID $Arguments +quit"

 ```yaml
 Type: String